dotnet/docs/docs/core/tutorials/netcore-hosting.md

 As mentioned previously, CoreClrHost.h is now the preferred method of hosting the .NET Core runtime.
 The `ICLRRuntimeHost4` interface can still be used, though, if the CoreClrHost.h interfaces aren't sufficient (if non-standard startup flags are needed, for example, or if an AppDomainManager is needed on the default domain).
 These instructions will guide you through hosting .NET Core using mscoree.h.

-The [CoreRun host](https://github.com/dotnet/coreclr/tree/master/src/coreclr/hosts/corerun) shows a more complex, real-world example of hosting using mscoree.h.
+The [CoreRun host](https://github.com/dotnet/runtime/tree/master/src/coreclr/src/coreclr/hosts/corerun) shows a more complex, real-world example of hosting using mscoree.h.

 ### A note about mscoree.h
-The `ICLRRuntimeHost4` .NET Core hosting interface is defined in [MSCOREE.IDL](https://github.com/dotnet/coreclr/blob/master/src/inc/MSCOREE.IDL).
-A header version of this file (mscoree.h), which your host will need to reference, is produced via MIDL when the [.NET Core runtime](https://github.com/dotnet/coreclr/) is built.
-If you do not want to build the .NET Core runtime, mscoree.h is also available as a [pre-built header](https://github.com/dotnet/coreclr/tree/master/src/pal/prebuilt/inc) in the dotnet/coreclr repository.
-[Instructions on building the .NET Core runtime](https://github.com/dotnet/coreclr#building-the-repository) can be found in its GitHub repository.
+The `ICLRRuntimeHost4` .NET Core hosting interface is defined in [MSCOREE.IDL](https://github.com/dotnet/runtime/blob/master/src/coreclr/src/inc/MSCOREE.IDL).
+A header version of this file (mscoree.h), which your host will need to reference, is produced via MIDL when the [.NET Core runtime](https://github.com/dotnet/runtime/) is built.
+If you do not want to build the .NET Core runtime, mscoree.h is also available as a [pre-built header](https://github.com/dotnet/runtime/blob/master/src/coreclr/src/pal/prebuilt/inc/) in the dotnet/runtime repository.

 ### Step 1 - Identify the managed entry point
-After referencing necessary headers ([mscoree.h](https://github.com/dotnet/coreclr/tree/master/src/pal/prebuilt/inc/mscoree.h) and stdio.h, for example), one of the first things a .NET Core host must do is locate the managed entry point it will be using.
+After referencing necessary headers ([mscoree.h](https://github.com/dotnet/runtime/blob/master/src/coreclr/src/pal/prebuilt/inc/mscoree.h) and stdio.h, for example), one of the first things a .NET Core host must do is locate the managed entry point it will be using.
 In our sample host, this is done by just taking the first command-line argument to our host as the path to a managed binary whose `main` method will be executed.

 [!code-cpp[NetCoreHost#1](~/samples/core/hosting/HostWithMscoree/host.cpp#1)]